secretpizzaparty/huh/README.md

 _huh_ is the best way to offer in dashboard documentation for all your WordPress projects.
 The content is generated from a markdown file which makes it super quick & easy to update your documentation whenever you want.
 You can learn more from the launch post [here](https://secretpizza.party/huh-making-documentation-easier/).

 # Where?
-We think _huh_ is awesome and we really want you in use it in all your projects.
+We think _huh_ is awesome and we really want you to use it in all your projects.
 It's totally free/open source and you can find it on [github](https://github.com/secretpizzaparty/huh/).

 ## Wanna Contribute?
 If you found a bug, [report it here](https://github.com/secretpizzaparty/huh/issues/new).
 If you're a developer, we welcome pull requests of all types!